rodolfodpk/go-crablet/docs/overview.md

 ## Command Execution

-go-crablet supports atomic command execution with automatic event generation and command tracking.
+go-crablet supports atomic command execution with handler-based event generation and command tracking.
 The `CommandExecutor` provides a clean abstraction for command-driven event sourcing:

 ### Command Execution Flow

 1. **Execute command** using the `CommandExecutor`
 2. **Handler performs projection** using the provided `EventStore`
-3. **Generate events** based on business logic and projected state
+3. **Handler generates events** based on business logic and projected state
 4. **Store command** in the `commands` table with transaction ID (automatic)
 5. **Append events** atomically within the same transaction